abhushanaj/Hacktoberfest-2019-celebration/CONTRIBUTING.md

 -----

 ## 2. Maybe leave few important tips for beginners:
-Your valuable tips and suggestions that you wish you knew before you started and suggest every begineer out there to follow immediately.
+Your valuable tips and suggestions that you wish you knew before you started and suggest every beginner out there to follow immediately.

 Check out [TIPS.md](/TIPS.md) file to add your personal tips.